ibm-cloud-docs/app-configuration/ac-integrations.md

 Integrations in {{site.data.keyword.appconfig_short}} represent list of other {{site.data.keyword.cloud_notm}} services that are connected to your {{site.data.keyword.appconfig_short}} instance.
 You can encrypt the data that you store in {{site.data.keyword.cloud_notm}} databases by using encryption keys that you can control.
 {: shortdesc}

-By default, the **Integrations** pane displays the existing integrations in the current {{site.data.keyword.appconfig_short}} service instance along with Name, type, location, and status.
+The **Integrations** pane displays the integrations in the current {{site.data.keyword.appconfig_short}} service instance along with Name, type, location, and status of the integration.

 ![List of integrations](images/ac-integrations-default.png "List of integrations"){: caption="Figure 1.
 List of integrations" caption-side="bottom"}